-INFORMATION FOR OFFERORS TO SUBMIT - GENERAL: You shall submit a signed Cover Page and Page Two.
+- 4.1 INFORMATION FOR OFFERORS TO SUBMIT GENERAL: You shall submit a signed Cover Page and Page Two.
 Your offer should include all other information and documents requested in this part and in parts II.B.
 Special Instructions; III.
 Scope of Work; V. Qualifications; VIII.
 Bidding Schedule/Price Proposal; and any appropriate attachments addressed in Part IX.
 Attachments to Solicitations.
 You should submit a summary of all insurance policies you have or plan to acquire to comply with the insurance requirements stated herein, if any, including policy types; coverage types; limits, sub-limits, and deductibles for each policy and coverage type; the carrier's A.M.
 Best rating; and whether the policy is written on an occurrence or claims-made basis.
-[04-4010-2]
+[04-4010-2] - 4.2 INFORMATION FOR OFFERORS TO SUBMIT EVALUATION (JANUARY 2006): In addition to information requested elsewhere in this solicitation, offerors should submit the following information for purposes of evaluation:

-PROPOSAL CONTENTS
+4.3 PROPOSAL CONTENTS

 To be considered for award, all proposals should include, as a minimum, the following information.
-All information should be presented in the order listed.
-Offerors should restate each item below and provide their response to that item immediately thereafter.
+Offerors should restate each of the items listed below and provide their response immediately thereafter.
+All information should be presented in the listed order.